Campbells Creek, Victoria: Historic Buildings

 As you travel from Castlemaine through Campbells Creek, the Main Road is lined with many historical buildings.

 At the foot of Norwood Hill, just before the Campbells Creek sign, are two small cottages with gables: on the right hand side is Vermont Villa (131), which dates from 1861, and, on the other side of the road, Jubilee Cottage (c.
 1860).

 A little further along, on the left, is a second-hand book-store, which had been the Standard Hotel, built in 1854 as the Bath Arms, and purchased by the Standard Brewery in 1869.

 Just beyond, on the left, is the two-storey verandah façade of the Diggers’ Store constructed in 1857.
-In 1864 it was renamed the Vine Hotel, after its grape vines, which still grow there.
-It was rebuilt in 1876 after a fire and is now a Bed and Breakfast Accommodation.
+In 1864 it was renamed the Vine Hotel, after its grape vines.
+It was rebuilt in 1876 after a fire and is now a rehearsal and recording studio.
 On the other side of the road, behind a hedged picket fence, is a gracious Federation house that originally belonged to the owner of the Campbells Creek Brewery which had stood behind the impressive home.

 A little further along Main Road are two former churches: the first (Methodist) built in 1862 and now belonging to the Olivet Christian College; the second, ‘Church of the Holy Trinity’, has been used as an antique shop but is now a private residence.
 On the other side of the road is a wattle-and-daub building which was once a cordial factory.

 On the same side of the road is the Independent Order of Rechabites Temperance Hall.
 Membership was open to all who would sign a pledge to completely abstain from alcohol.
 Members gained death and sickness benefits.

 Continuing south, just past the Campbells Creek Park, is a small weatherboard ‘Shire of Mount Alexander Ex Shire of Newstead’ Hall.
 This was originally a toll collecting office that was moved from outside the Five Flags Hotel.
 This hall was later used as the town hall from 1860–1915 when the Mount Alexander Shire amalgamated with the Shire of Newstead.

-Perhaps the most notable historical building in Campbells Creek is the Five Flags Hotel, which celebrated its opening ball on Friday 1 June 1855, or the recently re-opened Five Flags Merchants Cafe & General Store, which is older still.
+Perhaps the most notable historical building in Campbells Creek is the Five Flags Hotel, which celebrated its opening ball on Friday 1 June 1855, or the Five Flags Merchants Cafe & General Store, originally opened circa 1853.
 The area surrounding them was known as Five Flags after the many nationalities that worked the gold fields hereabouts.